What is this medication?

 What if I miss a dose?

 If you miss a dose, take it as soon as you can.
-If it is almost time for your next dose, talk to your doctor or health care professional.
+If it is almost time for your next dose, talk to your care team.
 You may need to miss a dose or take an extra dose.
 Do not take double or extra doses without advice.

-- certain medicines for fungal infections like ketoconazole
+- Certain medications for fungal infections like ketoconazole

-- NSAIDs, medicines for pain inflammation, like ibuprofen or naproxen
+- NSAIDs, medications for pain inflammation, like ibuprofen or naproxen

 This list may not describe all possible interactions.
 Give your health care provider a list of all the medicines, herbs, non-prescription drugs, or dietary supplements you use.
 Also tell them if you smoke, drink alcohol, or use illegal drugs.
 Some items may interact with your medicine.

 What should I watch for while using this medication?

 Tell your care team if your symptoms do not start to get better or if they get worse.
 Do not stop taking except on your care team's advice.
 You may develop a severe reaction.
 Your care team will tell you how much medication to take.

 This medication may increase your risk of getting an infection.
 Tell your care team if you are around anyone with measles or chickenpox, or if you develop sores or blisters that do not heal properly.